venicegeo/pz-docs/documents/userguide/5-userservices.md

         }
     }

--   <https://pz-gateway.venicegeo.io/service> is the endpoint for registering the user service with the following required JSON attributes:
+-   <a target="_blank" href="https://pz-gateway.venicegeo.io/service">https://pz-gateway.venicegeo.io/service</a> is the endpoint for registering the user service with the following required JSON attributes:

     -   The `url` field is the URL for invoking the service.
 This is the *Root URL* for the service.